Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 For marketing efforts proven effective in positively impact the world.
 Examples include initiatives aimed to change the world: to fight against war, aggression, genocide, crimes against humanity.

 Seasons, holidays and annual events allow marketers the opportunity to build strategic efforts based on the time-based interests of their target audience.
 This category honors those efforts that effectively capitalized on a season, holiday, or annual cultural event to drive results for their business.
+PLEASE NOTE!
+Entrants may submit into either Seasonal Marketing or Topical Marketing – the same case cannot be entered into both categories.

 This award is for brands that created positive change by effectively pivoting their marketing program or business activities in response to significant structural and cultural shifts (e.g. Covid 19, election, etc.) in the current landscape.
 Entrants will need to demonstrate the effectiveness of the action for the brand.
 Examples can include a pivot in positioning, a change in portfolio management, a digital acceleration, etc.

 For cases that effectively leveraged immediate relevance, interest, or importance via a targeted marketing/PR strategy around current news and events (e.g., World Cup, Olympics, economic situations, social issues,etc.).
+PLEASE NOTE!
+Entrants may submit into either Seasonal Marketing or Topical Marketing – the same case cannot be entered into both categories.